The length of a minimal synchronizing word and the \v{C}erny conjecture: Mappings induced by a word and subword

 The first $k-1$ columns of $T$ and $Z$ coincide.
 Hence in the first $k-1$ columns of the matrix $Z$ there is at most only one unit in any row.
-Therefore in the $k$-th column of $Z$ one can find only $m$ or $m-1$ units.
+Therefore in the cell of $k$-th column of $Z$ one can find only value of $m$ or $m-1$.
 The value of $m$ appears if there are only zeros in other cells of the considered row.
-Therefore $\sum V_{i,j} - (m-1)I=T$.
-Thus the subspace $V$ is generated by $(k-1)n +1$ matrices, whence the dimension of $V$ is at most $(k-1)n+1$.
-It remains now to prove that the set of matrices $V_{i,j}$ and $I$ is linear independent.
+Therefore $\sum V_{i,j} - (m-1)K=T$.
+Thus every matrix from the set $V$ is a span of $(k-1)n +1$ matrices from $V$.
+It remains now to prove that the set of matrices $V_{i,j}$ and $K$ is a set of linear independent matrices.

 If one excludes a certain matrix $V_{i,j}$ from the set of these matrices, then it is impossible to obtain a nonzero value in the cell $(i,j)$ and therefore to obtain the matrix $V_{i,j}$.
 So the set of matrices $V_{i,j}$ is linear independent.
-Every non-trivial linear combination of the matrices $V_{i,j}$ has at least one nonzero element in the first $k-1$ columns.
-Therefore, the matrix $I$ could not be obtained as a linear combination of the matrices $V_{i,j}$.
-Consequently the set of matrices $V_{i,j}$ and $I$ forms a basis of $V$. \begin{cor} The dimension of the space $V$ generated by $n \times(n-1)$ matrices (or $n \times n$-matrices with zeros in a fixed column) having precisely one unit in any row and zeros everywhere else is at most $(n-1)^2$. \end{cor} Proof.
-For $k=n-1$ it follows from $n(n-1-1)+1= (n-1)^2$. \begin{cor} Suppose the vertex ${\bf p} \not\in\Gamma \alpha$ and let words $u$ of matrices $M_u$ have the last letter $\alpha$.
-Then the dimension of the space generated by the matrices $M_u$ is at most $(n-1)^2$. \end{cor} Proof.
-All matrices $M_u$ have common zero column ${\bf p}$ by Lemma \ref{l2}.
-So the space is generated by $n \times n$-matrices with zeros in a fixed column. \begin{cor} The dimension of the space generated by matrices of words is at most $n(n-1)+1$. \end{cor}
+Every non-trivial linear combination of the matrices $V_{i,j}$ equal to a matrix of word has at least one nonzero element in the first $k-1$ columns.
+Therefore, the matrix $K$ could not be obtained as a linear combination of the matrices $V_{i,j}$.
+Consequently the set of matrices $V_{i,j}$ and $K$ forms a basis of the set $V$. \end{proof}